 You will need to have:

-- IT skills in areas such as word processing, spreadsheets, databases and the internet as well as the use of social media;
+- IT skills in areas such as word processing, spreadsheets, databases and the internet as well as using social media

 - a flexible approach to work.

 Some formal office experience is required for most jobs and previous experience in public sector administration can increase your chances of getting a job.
 Temporary work and work shadowing are excellent ways to develop your skills and experience.

 Many institutions offer opportunities for casual employment at busy times of the year, which will also give you an insight into the daily activities of administrators.
 You could also contact your old college or school to find out about possible opportunities.

 It's important to show your interest in the education sector through, for example, involvement in university or school life, committee work, work as a sabbatical officer, student recruitment activities and participation in skills development schemes and mentoring.